-There are no limitations posed with regard to the number of employees involved in a single project.
+There are no limitations posed with regards to the number of employees involved in a single project.
 Furthermore, both new and existing personnel shall be eligible for funding.
-A minimum of 30% of the project value must be dedicated to research hours.

 Management costs are limited to 10% of the project value.
-Any project management which is not carried out by any of the partners shall be deemed to be subcontracting and, apart from being subject to the 10% maximum threshold detailed herein, will also be calculated as part of the 25% maximum referred to in the subcontracting costs.
+Any project management which is not carried out by any of the partners shall be deemed as subcontracting and, apart from being subject to the 10% maximum threshold detailed herein, will also be calculated as part of the 25% maximum referred to in the subcontracting costs.